-Any obstruction including seated head coaches, assistant coaches, substitutes, excluded players and accompanying delegation members shall be at least 2 m from the playing court.
+Any obstruction including seated head coach, first assistant coach, substitutes, excluded players and accompanying delegation members shall be at least 2 m from the playing court.

 2.4.2 Centre line, centre circle and free-throw semi-circles

 The centre line shall be marked parallel to the endlines from the mid-point of the sidelines.
 It shall extend 0.15 m beyond each sideline.
 The centre line is part of the backcourt.